 Walk from Standing Stone to Wildboarclough via Shutlingsloe

 The walk starts and ends at the Standing Stone car park at the top of Macclesfield Forest.
 However, this is quite difficult to get to on public transport.
 As an alternative starting point, the Leather’s Smithy pub is recommended, which may be found a short distance beyond the village of Langley.
+There is a bus service from Macclesfield town centre to Langley.

 If travelling by car, the Standing Stone car park is reached as follows: Drive out of Macc town centre along the Buxton road (A537).
 Pass through the village of Walker Barn.
 Take the unmarked road off to the right on a left hand bend shortly after Walker Barn.
 At a T junction, turn right.
 On a left hand bend, turn right (the Stanley Arms pub is on the left here) - this is signposted to Wildboarclough.
 Take the next right (signposted to Forest Chapel).
 Do not take the right turn to Forest Chapel, but continue straight on.
 The Standing Stone car park is on the right.